 The ability to drive on tough terrain and work through harsh conditions makes the telehandler a great tool to use.
 From picking and placing palletized loads, to bucket work and suspending loads, the wide array of available attachments lends telehandlers to countless tasks across many industries.
 It is important that you choose a telehandler that can accomodate all the attachments you may want to use, as not all attachments fit on all telehandlers.

 Looking to hire a telehandler for your next project?

-Now that you know a little bit more about the types of telehandlers available for hire and how functional they are, do you know what type of telehandler you should hire?
+Now you know a little bit more about the available types of telehandlers for hire and how they function.
 If you still need help, get in contact with the iSeekplant team today on 1300 691 912 or firstname.lastname@example.org.
 With access to thousands of telehandler suppliers Australia wide, we’ll put you on the path to hiring the right one for your project.
 We have reputable telehandler suppliers located in all major cities from Brisbane, Sydney, Melbourne and Canberra to Perth, Darwin and Adelaide.